 Note: The wildcard table selection (e.g.

-wp_3_*) is what is needed to restrict, if you choose not to specify
+wp_3_*) is what is needed to restrict, if a specific site is not targeted with

 --url (or else the prefix ends up being just